AutodeskGames/stingray-docs/source/interactive_help/animation/blend_shapes/create_blend_shapes.md

   1. Select the object you want to use for your blend shape.

     > **Tip:** This is the object to be deformed with the target shapes.
-When exporting to Stingray, it is recommended you use objects with low polygon counts.
+When exporting to {{ProductName}}, it is recommended you use objects with low polygon counts.

   2. Open the **Shape Editor** (Windows > Animation Editors > Shape Editor).
   3. With your object selected, click **Create Blend Shape**.